 - 8. Optional courses may be offered to pupils by schools depending on the interests of the school and pupils if there are insufficient scholars wishing to follow an optional course schools can choose not to offer it.
 Elective courses, on the other hand, must be made available to pupils in a school, even if only one pupil electing to follow that course. - 9.
-The main sources of financing of educational institutions in Russia are federal4 (approx. 18%), regional (approx. 19%) and municipal/ local budgets (approx. 63%)5 (depending on the subordination of educational institutions see above).
+The main sources of financing of educational institutions in Russia are federal (approx. 18%), regional (approx. 19%) and municipal/ local budgets (approx. 63%) (depending on the subordination of educational institutions see above).
 The budgets of all levels are formed for 1 financial year; resources are distributed according to certain budget lines.
-Reallocating money between different budget lines is possible6, although retaining savings from the overall budget and/or specific budget lines from one year to the next is not possible according to the Federal Budget Code: infrastructure investments which save resources thus only 'benefit' from the financial savings during the year of investment (when agreed budget lines can be reallocated).
+Reallocating money between different budget lines is possible, although retaining savings from the overall budget and/or specific budget lines from one year to the next is not possible according to the Federal Budget Code: infrastructure investments which save resources thus only 'benefit' from the financial savings during the year of investment (when agreed budget lines can be reallocated).
 One possible exception to this under the Budgetary Code of the Russian Federation allows for accumulation under a 'Targeted Use' programme, which requires special approval, has fixed dates and predicted repayment rates, and allows for the creation of a 'profit and loss budget', and returning savings into a sub-account (fund) (Zenyutich et al 2006).
 To provide the proper balance of financing regional and municipal educational institutions in the regions/ municipalities with different level of income a system of state support (additional transfers from the Federal budget) is used. - 10.
-Educational institutions have the right to perform commercial activities/ to provide paid services7, e.g. renting their premises and equipment, trading goods and equipment, providing intermediary services, acting as shareholders of other educational institutions, acquisition of shares, bonds, etc., additional educational services on paid basis, etc. Profits after taxing can be used for the needs of the educational institutions.
+Educational institutions have the right to perform commercial activities/ to provide paid services, e.g. renting their premises and equipment, trading goods and equipment, providing intermediary services, acting as shareholders of other educational institutions, acquisition of shares, bonds, etc., additional educational services on paid basis, etc. Profits after taxing can be used for the needs of the educational institutions.
 The Budgetary Code of the Russian Federation does not permit state financed organisations to take loans except for cases of budgetary shortfalls.
 According to the budget

-4 Approx. 70% of budget of federal educational institutions (high schools and professional schools) comes from the Federal budget
+&lt;sup>4 Approx. 70% of budget of federal educational institutions (high schools and professional schools) comes from the Federal budget

-5 Source: data from the Russian Ministry of Education

-6 This can be done, for instance, in case when there is economy of funds inside one budget line and deficit inside another line code the budgets can accept grants (provided on non-refundable basis) (part ii, chapter 2, article 6 point 45).
+&lt;sup>5 Source: data from the Russian Ministry of Education code the budgets can accept grants (provided on non-refundable basis) (part ii, chapter 2, article 6 point 45).
 Local and regional budgets have the right to finance their needs through local and regional target programmes (part ii, chapter iii, article 10, part 79) and they also have the right to take loans from banks and other financial institutions (part iv, chapter 13, articles 95 and 96).